kitamersion/kita-logging/README.md

 - `batchSize` (number) — entries per flush (default: `50`)
 - `maxBufferSize` (number) — max entries in memory (default: `5000`)
 - `persistToLocalStorage` (boolean) — snapshot buffer to `localStorage` on failures (default: `true`)

+- `captureStack` (boolean) — capture and persist stack traces for error logs (default: `true`)

+- `maxStackChars` (number) — maximum characters stored for stack traces (default: `2000`)

+Note: stacks are truncated to a reasonable default length (2000 characters) to avoid very large DB entries; this limit is configurable via `config.setMaxStackChars` and the default is defined in `src/defaults.ts`.

 ## Tests & development